TadPath/PARDUS/docs/pcs/pcs_ref_ai.md

 Whether or not to apply a custom preview mask to the calculation of preview stats.
 This is not the same as whether or not to display that mask over the preview image - for that see the command prv_toggle.

-<ON|OFF|image_file> - Supply either the strings ON or OFF or the file name (optionally to include the full path) of an image to be used as the mas image.
+<ON|OFF|image_file> - a string varval.
+Supply either the (case sensitive) strings ON or OFF or the file name (optionally to include the full path) of an image to be used as the mask image.
 File names and paths must not contain spaces.
+This argument may be up to SCNFNAME_MAX bytes long (currently set at 259 bytes).

+**Note**: If the argument is longer than SCNFNAME_MAX bytes it will be truncated to that limit when read by the interpreter so longer file or path names will likely result in an error when the interpreter attempts to read them.

 **Note**: Acceptable formats for the image file are: PGM (p5), PPM (P6) and BMP (8 bpp or 24 bpp).
 No other options are allowed.
 If you supply a colour format image then the 'intensity' component of an HSI transform is calculated for each pixel as (R+G+B)/3 and this is thresholded to be an 'on' pixel if it is >127 and and 'off' pixel otherwise.
 The same threshold is used to binarise grey scale images.
+For a file name to be acceptable it must have a .pgm, .ppm or .bmp extension (case is not important here).

 **Note**: The ON/OFF actions will only work if you have loaded a mask image before setting this to ON or OFF.
 Submitting a file name will cause pardcap to assess the file and set 'pending' flag to 1 if it is successful.
 The ON/OFF status will be whatever it happens to be at the pardcap end and will not change just by virtue of submitting a file.
 So you need to call this function twice the very first time you use it in a script.
 The first call is to submit your file.
 Then, if the file was accepted OK, call it again with either ON or OFF.